Unicist Ontology and Functionalist Principles

 The unicist ontology describes the functionalist principles of facts, ideas, individuals, and things.
 The unicist ontology gave birth to functionalist knowledge that is the bridge between science and metaphysics and integrates functionality with operationality.
 The research of the unicist ontology of things is based on using unicist ontological reverse engineering that begins with the operational facts and ends with the discovery of their functionalist principles that define the unicist ontology.

-The unicist ontology is a universalization of the discovery of the ontogenetic intelligence of nature defines the nature and functionality of an entity.
-The ontogenetic intelligence of nature is defined by a purpose, an active principle and an energy conservation principle that are integrated in their oneness defining the functionality of the entity.
+The unicist ontology is a universalization of the discovery of the ontogenetic intelligence of nature that defines the nature and functionality of an entity.
+The ontogenetic intelligence of nature is defined by a purpose, an active and entropic principle, and an energy conservation principle that are integrated in their oneness defining the functionality of the entity.
 The active principle drives the evolution while the energy conservation principle sustains the purpose.
-The ontogenetic intelligence of an entity defines its intrinsic concepts that regulates its evolution.
+The ontogenetic intelligence of an entity in nature defines its intrinsic functionalist principle that regulates its evolution.

-The Unicist Ontology describes the nature and functionality of reality by emulating the ontogenetic intelligence of nature.
+The unicist ontology describes the nature and functionality of reality by emulating the ontogenetic intelligence of nature.
 Therefore, there is an ontological logic to understand the nature of reality.
 Nature is not a question of opinion.
 From a functional point of view, the nature of a specific reality is unique.
 That is why there can only be “one” unicist ontology of the functionality of something, which has been named as its functionalist principle.